tjd1234/cmpt120fall2022/lectures/lecture25/lecture25notes.md

 Another way to solve the linear search problem is to check the elements of the list going from right to left, i.e. by starting at the *end* of the list and moving towards the start.
-We will call this **reverse linear search**.
+We call this **reverse linear search**.
 The main difference between it and regular linear search is that when $$x$$ occurs multiple times in the list then reverse linear search returns the position of the *right-most* occurrence of $$x$$.
 Regular linear search returns the left-most position.